dev-onejun/CSE-5334/papers/review.md

 where $\bar{p}$ and $\bar{q}$ are the means of the vectors $p$ and $q$, $\frac{1}{n} \sum_{i=1}^{n} p_i$ and $\frac{1}{n} \sum_{i=1}^{n} q_i$.

-When it comes to the need of an overall similarity among different types of attributes, \
+When it comes to the need of an overall similarity (a similarity between two objects which have several types of attributes) among different types of attributes, \
 $\quad\text{1.}$ Define an indicator variable $\sigma_k$ for the k-th attribute as follows:

 $$